Enet4/rust-ffi-omnibus/site/basics/index.md

 built-in [C function calling capabilities][julia-c].
 They might also work on v0.7, but this version is untested.

+## Java

+All Java examples will use the [Java Native Access][jna] (JNA) library, and will be built and run with OpenJDK 8.
+They might also work on the Oracle JDK and more recent Java versions, but this is untested.

 ## Running Examples

 When running examples, you need to ensure the Rust dynamic library